Capture effect: FM phenomenon

+A form of the capture effect was observed by Edwin Armstrong in his early work on frequency modulation.
+In his 1936 paper to the IRE, he reported that one wideband FM signal could suppress interference from another at the same frequency unless the undesired signal exceeded approximately half the strength of the desired one.
+This represents a significantly higher interference threshold than in AM systems.

 The capture effect is defined as the complete suppression of the weaker signal at the receiver's limiter (if present) where the weaker signal is not amplified, but attenuated.
+In FM communications, the capture effect results from the nonlinear limiting stages used in receivers to suppress amplitude noise.
+As a result, when two co-channel signals are present, the receiver demodulates the stronger signal while substantially suppressing the weaker signal.
 When both signals are nearly equal in strength or are fading independently, the receiver may rapidly switch from one to another and exhibit flutter.

 The capture effect can occur at the signal limiter, or in the demodulation stage for circuits that do not require a signal limiter.
 Some types of radio receiver circuits have a stronger capture effect than others.
 The measurement of how well a receiver rejects a second signal on the same frequency is called its capture ratio.
 It is measured as the lowest ratio of the power of two signals that will result in the suppression of the weaker signal.

-The capture effect phenomenon was first documented in 1938 by General Electric engineers conducting test transmissions.
+The capture effect phenomenon was reported prior to 1 February 1939 by General Electric engineers conducting test transmissions.
 Two experimental FM stations, located 15 miles (24 km) apart in Albany and Schenectady, New York, were configured to transmit on the same frequency, in order to study how this would affect reception.
 It was determined that, for most of the path between the two stations, only one of the signals could be heard, with the complete elimination of the other.
 It was concluded that this effect occurred whenever the stronger signal was about twice as strong as the weaker one.
-This was significantly different than the case with amplitude modulation signals, where the general standard for broadcasting stations was that to avoid objectionable interference the stronger signal had to be about twenty times that of the weaker one.
+This was significantly different than the case with amplitude modulation signals, where the general standard for broadcasting stations was that to avoid objectionable interference, the stronger signal had to be about twenty times that of the weaker one.
 The capture effect thus allowed co-channel FM broadcasting stations to be located somewhat closer to each other than AM ones, without causing mutual interference.